 (Domains – Aliases)

-Note: In some versions of cPanel, the ‘aliases’ feature will be listed as Parked Domains …
+Note: In older versions of cPanel, the ‘aliases’ function is listed as Parked Domains …

 (Domains – Parked Domains)

-You can park multiple domain names on your existing domain.
+You can have multiple parked domain names on your existing domain.
 For example, this site is built on WPCompendium.org.
 We have also registered the related domains WPCompendium.com, WPCompendium.net, and WPCompendium.info, and parked these on top of this domain.
-To see how parked domains work, just type in any of the parked domain names into your browser (e.g. type in WPCompendium.net) …
+To see how parked domains work, just type in any of the domain aliases into your browser (e.g. type in WPCompendium.info) …

 (You can park multiple domain names)

-You can also remove domain aliases using the Aliases feature.
+You can also remove a domain alias using the Parked Domains feature.

-To delete a parked domain, go to Aliases > Remove Aliases, then locate the item you want to delete and click Remove …
+To remove a domain alias, go to Aliases > Remove Aliases, select the parked domain you would like to delete and click Remove …

 If you are sure that you want to permanently remove the alias, click on the ‘Remove Alias’ button …